wp-plugins/yith-woocommerce-advanced-reviews/readme.txt

 = Main features =

+* Convert standard reviews in YITH WooCommerce Advanced Reviews new format.
 * Add rich snippets to the reviews.
 * Let your customers add a title when writing a product review.
 * Let you customers attach some image as attachment to the product review.